-A magnificent bronze statue of Hadrian, now on display at the Israel Museum in Jerusalem, was found by chance by an American tourist in Tel Shalem (Beth Shean Valley, Israel) on 25th July 1975 while searching for ancient coins with a metal detector.
-Tel Shalem was once occupied by a detachment of the Sixth Roman… Continue reading Bronze statue of Hadrian from the legionary camp at Tel Shalem (Judaea), Israel Museum
+A magnificent bronze statue of Hadrian, now on display at the Israel Museum in Jerusalem, was found by chance by an American tourist in Tel Shalem (Beth Shean Valley, Israel) on the 25th of July 1975 while searching for ancient coins with a metal detector.
+Tel Shalem was once occupied by a detachment of the… Continue reading Bronze statue of Hadrian from the legionary camp at Tel Shalem (Judaea), Israel Museum

 This week marks the bimillennial anniversary of the death of the first Roman emperor, Augustus.
 He died on 19th August AD 14 at the age of 75 after a 41-year reign, the longest in Roman history.
 Augustus left his mark on Rome and western civilisation like few others.
 He vastly expanded the Roman Empire, established… Continue reading A tribute to Augustus

 Built in 1974 over the remains of a Roman villa, the Romano-Germanic Museum in Cologne houses an extensive collection of Roman artefacts from the Roman settlement of Colonia Claudia Ara Agrippinensium (named after Agrippina the Younger, born in Cologne), the capital of the Imperial Province of Germania Inferior.
-The museum houses the largest worldwide collection… Continue reading The Nerva-Antonines in Cologne
+The museum houses the largest collection of… Continue reading The Nerva-Antonines in Cologne

 This statue depicts Hadrian nude, in the guise of Mars, the god of war, using a well-known classical body type of the divinity; the Ares Borghese, attributed to the Greek sculptor Alcamenes.
 Hadrian was the first emperor to be represented in this manner.
 The statue shows characteristics of early versions of Hadrian's portrait type, indicating that… Continue reading Statue of Hadrian as Mars, Capitoline Museums